 Are they fully insured: public, employer liability and Contractor All Risks insurance?

 Speak to past customers and seek professional references such as other architects.

 How long have they been operating?
 How many projects have they completed?

 Who actually does the building work – direct employees or sub-contractors?

 Who are the Directors?
 What are their backgrounds?

 Will Moon meet the contractor to discuss the project?

 We’re able to meet with your chosen contractor at the start of project to discuss the design and construction details.
 There is an hourly charge of £60 for this meeting.
-We can also come to the site to carry out overview inspections at various stages if you wish.
-We will be able to:

 This is not a project management or contract administration service, but a service to give you some piece of mind.
 The higher the quality of the contractor you choose, the less likely you will need our assistance.